-In 1998, the European Commission decided to launch Sectoral Dialogue Committees promoting dialogue between the social partners in different sectors at European level.
-The Insurance Sectoral Social Dialogue Committee (ISSDC), which is a working group composed of organisations representing employees and employers, was established in 1999.
-The BIPAR EU Social Affairs Committee, chaired by Mr. Didier Pissoort, takes an active role in participating in the European Social Dialogue in order to protect the interests of intermediaries.
-The social partners meet on a regular basis in the premises of the European Commission, around 4 times a year.
+In 1998, the European Commission decided to launch Sectoral Dialogue Committees promoting dialogue between the social partners (employers and employees) in different sectors at EU level.
+The Insurance Sectoral Social Dialogue Committee (ISSDC), which is an informal working group composed of organisations representing employees and employers, was established in 1999.
+The BIPAR EU Social Affairs Committee, chaired by Mr. Didier Pissoort, takes an active role in participating in the EU Social Dialogue in order to protect the interests of intermediaries.

 The ISSDC partners meet around 4 times per year.
 These meetings are the occasion to discuss and analyse topics relevant to the insurance sector at European level.
 At the meetings, the European Commission also regularly provides updates such as on the state of play on the implementation of the EU Pillar of Social Rights.

-2017/18 activities of the social partners in the insurance sector
+2018/19 activities of the ISSDC partners in the insurance sector